Price Professor of Public Interest Law/Executive Director

 career contributions supporting the mission and goals of USD."
 Citing his three decades of service as a tenured professor at the School of Law and his extensive scholarship, USD's School of Leadership and Education Sciences in 2009 added him to its list of "Remarkable Leaders in Education" for "legendary contributions to the field of education made by individuals from San Diego and Imperial Counties."

 A graduate of Stanford University and Harvard Law School, Fellmeth was one of the original "Nader's Raiders," organizing the student groups in 1968 and directing the Nader Congress Project in 1970-72.
 As a deputy district attorney and Assistant U.S. Attorney in San Diego from 1973-81, he litigated 22 antitrust actions and founded the nation's first antitrust unit in a district attorney's office.

-He currently serves on the board of directors of Public Citizen Foundation, the National Association of Counsel for Children, and First Star.
+He currently serves on the board of directors of Public Citizen Foundation, the National Association of Counsel for Children, the Partnership for America's Children, and First Star.
 In the past he served on the board of directors of Consumers Union and California Common Cause and as counsel for Voices for America's Children.

 He has taught at the National Judicial College, the National College of District Attorneys, and the California Judicial College.
 He has authored or co-authored 14 books or treatises, including The Nader Report on the FTC (Baron, 1968), The Politics of Land (Grossman, 1970), California Administrative and Antitrust Law: Regulation of Business, Trades and Professions (Butterworths Legal Publishers) and California White Collar Crime (LEXIS Publishing).
 His latest treatise is Child Rights and Remedies (Clarity Press, 2011), a text on child advocacy.